japinell/KU-CBC-Homework-11-Note-Taker/README.md

 ## Description

 The purpose of this application is to modify starter code to create a **Note Taker** application that can be used to write and save notes.
 This application will use an **Express.js** back end and will save and retrieve note data from a **JSON** file.
-The application should be deployed and run from Heroku.
+The application should be deployed and run from **Heroku**.

 ## User Story